 Is the nature of your business one that doesn’t really require an operating office, such as a landscaping business or mobile personal training business?

-In this case, it is important to list a legitimate location such as your home address, as opposed to opting for a PO box, as Google considers a PO box an inaccurate address and deems it a ‘false address listings’.
+In this case, it is important to list a legitimate location such as your home address, as opposed to opting for a PO box, as Google considers a PO box an inaccurate address and deems it a ‘false address listing’.

 Privacy concerns?
 Just because your home address is registered with Google does not mean it will be published.
 Simply choose to display your business service radius instead of exact business location on your listing.